cricsaif/Project-2--Data-analysis-and-Data-visualisations/README.md

 # Data-analysis-and-Data-visualisation

 ### Question 1: What was the best month for sales?
-How much was sales for each month?¶
+How much was sales for each month?

 ![image](https://user-images.githubusercontent.com/64741840/82354101-48c48800-99f8-11ea-8725-f12b3aee1836.png)